 The project participants are Coinbra-Cresciumal S/A and Econergy Brasil Ltd. of Brazil.
-The host Party Brazil meets all relevant participation requirements.
+The host Party Brazil meets all relevant participation requirements, and the DNA of Brazil has provided written approval of voluntary participation in the project.
 No participating Annex I Party is yet identified.